vb64/pipeline.integrity/pipeline_danger/method/asme_b31g/README.md

 or Alternative Maximum Allowable Operating Pressure (Part 4)

 Enter program and input as indicated.
 The examples should be used to verify correct entry of the program.

+## APPENDIX B

+BASIC Computer Program, [CRLGTHU.BAS](CRLGTHU_BAS.md), Used in Generating Tables like Those Which Are Printed in Part 3

+Following is the BASIC computer program CRLGTHU.BAS, whose forerunner, CRLGTII.BAS, was used for generating some of the tables in Part 3 with the same computer equipment that is used in Appendix A.
+This upgraded version, CRLGTHU.BAS, does not require the BASIC program to be modified with each use as did the former version, CRLGTH.BAS, which was included in earlier printing(s) of this manual.

+Enter the BASIC program which is listed on the following pages into the computer, and check its operation by running it and entering the following data as prompted: pipe diameter = 20;
+shallowest pit depth = 0.03;
+wall thicknesses as follows: 0.406, 0.438, 0.469, 0.5, 0.562, 0.625, 0.688 0.750, 0.812, and 0.875.
+The printout should duplicate the example which is printed at the end of this Appendix.
+Printer commands in the program are for the Epson FX series and compatible printers, and could result in strange formats on other printers.